josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 The external proposition creates an internal contradiction.

-This becomes particularly important when **Medinat Yisrael** occupies a substantial part of Atzmi Yisrael.
+This becomes particularly important where Medinat Yisrael occupies a substantial part of Atzmi Yisrael.

 The proposition:

 > **Medinat Yisrael may be committing grave wrongdoing**

-can cease to function psychologically as a proposition solely about a foreign state.
+can cease to function psychologically as a proposition solely about a state.

 Instead: